 The Board has oversight responsibility for the processes established to report and monitor material risks applicable to the Company.
 The Board also oversees the appropriate allocation of responsibility for risk oversight among the committees of the Board.
-The Audit Committee plays a central role in overseeing the integrity of the Company's financial statements and reviewing and approving the performance of the Company's internal audit function and independent accountants.
+The Audit Committee is responsible for overseeing the integrity of the Company's financial statements and reviewing and approving the performance of the Company's independent accountants.
 The Governance and Nominating Committee is responsible for oversight of risks related to the corporate governance policies of the Company, and Board independence, composition, and succession planning.
 The Compensation Committee monitors the design and administration of the Company's compensation programs to ensure that they incentivize strong individual and group performance and include appropriate safeguards to avoid unintended or excessive risk taking by Company officers and employees.